Data Conversion, a Crucial Part of an ERP Implementation (Enterprise Resource Planning)

 Data Conversion, a Project in Itself

 Data conversion is one of the main reasons why an ERP implementation project misses goals such as deadline, budget, or even both.
 Let’s start with a short description of what data conversion is.
-Data conversion consists in taking data from your old system (legacy), adding to it missing data, and then transferring the entire set of data thus created to your new ERP.
+Data conversion consists in taking data from your old system (legacy), adding to it missing data, and then transferring the entire set of data to your new ERP.

 In addition to the migration of your current data, the new implementation will probably require making several changes and/or improvements to your existing process.
 You should probably consider data conversion as a project in itself or, at least, develop a thoroughly detailed plan for it.